idvorkin/idvorkin.github.io/_d/time-off-12-2020.md

 I've got a trainer now, which sets not just a lower bound to my activity, but in fact an optimal progress bound to my activity.

 - ☐ 4 non trainer days, do my rolling, dynamic stretches and turkish get up.

+I was able to 'level up' in a few domains:

+- I can now plank for 90s
+- I can now do Turkish get up (TGU) at 30lbs.

 ### Statistics